rks101/rks101/README.md

 ### Privacy Disclosure

 The developer has disclosed that it will not collect or use your data.
-This developer declares that your data is:
+The developer declares that your submitted data (if any) is:
 - Not being sold to third parties, no exceptions.
 - Not being used or transferred for purposes that are unrelated to the core functionality of pages.